Dynamic Convex hull | Adding Points to an Existing Convex Hull

 The time complexity of the above algorithm is O(n*q), where q is the number of points to be added.

-This article is contributed by Amritya Vagmi and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
+This article is contributed by Aarti_Rathi and Amritya Vagmi and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to email@example.com.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.